SatwikaKadiyala/EmailSender/README.md

 # EmailSender

-Certainly!
-Here's a basic project structure and description for an email sender using HTML, CSS, Node.js, and the Nodemailer plugin:

 ### Project Description

 This project combines HTML, CSS, and Node.js with the Nodemailer plugin to create a simple email sender application.
-Users can input the recipient's email address, subject, message, and attachment , and the application will send the email using the configured email service provider.
+Users can input the recipient's email address, subject, message, and attachment, and the application will send the email using the configured email service provider.

 ### Features